Therapy for Anxiety Disorders in Thousand Oaks, CA

 Attempting to deal with an anxiety disorder on one’s own may produce little or no result.
 By working with me, though, you can gain effective tools for dealing with your anxiety symptoms.

 Mindfulness-Based Stress Reduction

 • MBSR is clinically proven to alleviate stress, anxiety, panic, depression, chronic pain, and improve a wide range of medical conditions

 • MBSR is taught worldwide

-• MBSR focuses on the present moment in order to change permanently the way one handles stress
+• MBSR focuses on the present moment to change permanently the way one handles stress

-We will focus on how to replace stress-inducing habits with mindful ones--healthy skills that will last a lifetime.
+We will focus on how to replace stress-inducing habits with mindful ones.
+Building healthy skills that will last a lifetime.
 Stress and pain are nearly unavoidable in our lives.
 Stress can leave us feeling irritable, tense, overwhelmed, and burned-out.
 The key to a balanced response to stress lies in mindful, non-judgmental awareness of our bodies and minds.
 This can be learned in just a few short weeks.